 ARTIST ROOMS to visit 30 venues in the next year

-The National Galleries of Scotland (NGS) and Tate announced on 14 January that Phyllida Barlow CBE will be the fortieth artist to join the ARTIST ROOMS collection.
+The National Galleries of Scotland (NGS) and Tate announced on 14 January 2016 Phyllida Barlow CBE will be the fortieth artist to join the ARTIST ROOMS collection.

 Phyllida Barlow’s first work for ARTIST ROOMS, gifted by the artist, is untitled: upturnedhouse, 2, 2012 which goes on display at Tate Modern from today, (January 14, 2016).